elninotech/uppload/content/help/services/import-from-web-service/twitter.md

 1. Find the Twitter URL of your photo and copy it
 2. Click on the "Twitter" button in the widget
 3. Paste the Twitter URL in the textbox
-4. Click on the "Import from Twitter" buttom
+4. Click on the "Import from Twitter" button

 ## How do I find the Twitter URL of an image?